 Create Outlines from Text

-But, converting text to outlines is a destructive process and you won’t be able to edit the text itself again, so it’s better to convert a few words and not an entire paragraph.
+But, converting text to outlines is a one-way process.
+After you change your text into shapes, you won’t be able to edit the text itself again, so it’s better to convert a few words and not an entire paragraph, unless you're certain that you won't need to edit your text again later.

-TIP: When you convert text into vector shapes, each letter will be divided, so use guides or group letters after the transformation to keep the alignments or the word.
+TIP: When you convert text into vector shapes, each letter will be divided, so use guides or group the letters after the transformation to keep the alignment of the word intact.

 Placing Text on Path

-To add a text to a vector path, you’ll need a text and a path.
-Select them both using the multi-selection tool (1) and then tap on the button (2).
+To add a text to a vector path, you’ll need a text box and a path.
+Select them both using the multi-selection tool (1) and then tap on the Place Text on Path button (2) at the bottom of the Path Tab.

-By selecting the text box, you will edit everything within it.
+By selecting a text box, you will apply this edit to all the text within it.

-If you want, instead, edit a specific word or paragraph in your text box, double tap to select the specific text.
+If you want to instead apply this edit to a specific word or paragraph in your text box, double tap to select the specific text before you tap the button.

 Use custom fonts

-Starting with iOS 14, to use custom fonts in Vectornator, you'll need to install them via another app.
-That's why we decided to launch a new app Fontinator that perfectly integrates with Vectornator and allows you to install system-wide fonts in just few steps.
+Starting with iOS 14, you'll need to install custom fonts to Vectornator via another app.
+That's why we decided to launch a new app called Fontinator that perfectly integrates with Vectornator and allows you to install system-wide fonts in just few steps.

 You can access it by going to the Font Library.
-Simply swipe left from the Home Screen to get into the Settings and then Tap the Font Library button.
+Simply swipe left from the Home Screen to get into the Settings tab, and then tap the Font Library button.

-On your first access, you will immediately redirect to the App Store where you can download the Fontinator App for free.
+On your first access, you will immediately be redirected to the App Store where you can download the Fontinator App for free.

 Install a new font using Fontinator.